Central Bank of Montenegro: History

-The Constitution of Montenegro defined it as "an independent organization responsible for the monetary and financial stability and functioning of the banking system".
+The Constitution of Montenegro, adopted in 2007, defined the Central Bank as "an independent organization responsible for the monetary and financial stability and functioning of the banking system".
 In fulfilling the responsibilities assigned to the Constitution, the Bank, among other things: performs supervision of the banking system; performs and controls inter-bank payment operations in the country and abroad; acts as a fiscal agent, a banker and a state advisor, and performs regular macroeconomic analyzes, giving recommendations to the Government for Economic Policy.

-The Montenegrin monetary system was euroized on 2 November 1999, when the German Mark was adopted as legal tender alongside the Yugoslav Dinar.
-Since January 2001, the sole means of payment has been the German mark until the country unilaterally adopted the euro at end-March 2002.
 One of the Central Bank of Montenegro's strategic objectives of the CBM is to join the Eurosystem.

 Operations

 The CBM is not an issuing bank, and it has the following powers and responsibilities in the performance of its functions determined by law: